s-macke/VoxelSpace/README.md

 ## Render algorithm

-[Comanche](https://en.wikipedia.org/wiki/Comanche_(video_game_series)) uses a technique called [Voxel Space](https://en.wikipedia.org/wiki/Voxel_Space) similar to [ray casting](https://en.wikipedia.org/wiki/Ray_casting).
+[Comanche](https://en.wikipedia.org/wiki/Comanche_(video_game_series)) uses a technique called [Voxel Space](https://en.wikipedia.org/wiki/Voxel_Space), which is based on the same ideas like [ray casting](https://en.wikipedia.org/wiki/Ray_casting).
+Hence the Voxel Space engine is a 2.5D engine, it doesn't have all the levels of freedom that a regular 3D engine offers.

+### Height map and color map

-To display the landscape a 1024*1024 one byte height map and a 1024*1024 color map is used which you can download on this site.
+The easiest way to represent a terrain is through a height map and color map.
+For the game Comanche a 1024*1024 one byte height map and a 1024*1024 color map is used which you can download on this site.
 These maps are periodic:

 ![periodic map](images/periodicmap.gif)

+Such maps limit the terrain to "one height per position on the map"- Complex geometries like buildings are not possible to represent.

 ### Basic algorithm
 The algorithm draws just vertical lines.
 The following figure demonstrate this technique.